 These aren’t the only 20 points that a Carfax report will mention.
 In fact, the Carfax report will also state the mechanical condition and overall roadworthiness of the used car you’re planning on buying.
 Therefore, I would say that a Carfax report is worth your money, especially because it’s a one-off expense and not that expensive, as you might imagine.

-Getting Free Carfax Report
+Getting a Free Carfax Report

-There’re three excellent hacks to get a free Carfax report for the used car that you’re planning to buy.
+There are three excellent hacks to get a free Carfax report for the used car that you’re planning to buy.
 You can use any of these hacks and save the money you would have to pay for a Carfax report.

-Buy Used Car from Carfax
+Buy a Used Car from Carfax

-The first and obviously, the best way to get a free Carfax report is to shop for a used car from the Carfax website itself.
+The first and obviously best way to get a free Carfax report is to shop for a used car from the Carfax website itself.
 The company lists thousands of used cars on its website.
 You can search for these cars by selecting the make, model and other details on the drop menu on their website.

 All cars sold by the company come with a free Carfax report.
 The company provides the free Carfax report to you as a value addition to their used car business.
-As a matter of fact, Carfax provides you the free report even before you actually buy a car from them.
+As a matter of fact, Carfax provides you with a free report even before you actually buy a car from them.
 These reports are genuine and hence, you can easily depend on them.

 Ask Used Car Dealer for Carfax Report